binary-person/DiepBot/README.md

 ## Current features

-- get random diep link for party mode or server region
+- get random or all diep links given party mode and server region

 ## Install and run